How to Care for Your Car this Fall

 It's nice out.
 Time to give your car some love.
 Knock out this short checklist and your vehicle will be better prepared to get you through the winter.

 Fall Tune-Up Checklist

-Cold weather makes your battery work harder to start your car, and it can drain your battery faster.
+Cold weather makes your battery work harder to start your car, and the coldest of days can completely kill a battery, leaving you stranded.
 Make sure your battery is in top shape to avoid a problem when the temperatures drop.
 AutoZone will test your battery for free.
 Simply drive your vehicle or bring your battery to your local AutoZone store and we will test for free.

 It’s not just the battery that works overtime in cold weather.
-Low temperatures make oil thicker, which puts more strain on your engine.
+Low temperatures make oil thicker, and having good, clean oil going into the winter months certainly helps avoid long-term wear on your engine.